PrincetonCS-UCA/intro-lab-website/content/_index.md

 5. [Information about becoming an Intro Lab TA (and get paid!)](/information-about-becoming-an-intro-lab-ta/)

 # Announcements
-- 🌸 The lab will be open on **Friday, September 6** for the Fall 2024 Semester.
+- 🌸 **The lab will be closed from Tuesday, November 26 to Sunday, December 1 for Thanksgiving break.
+It reopens on Monday, December 2**
 - ⛄ **For this semester, the room schedule will be as follows:**

     **Monday, Tuesday, Saturday, Sunday:**